Lewisia cotyledon (S. Watson) B.L. Rob.

 Bloom Time: Spring to summer

-Lewisia cotyledon is an evergreen perennial growing from a thick taproot and caudex unit.
-It produces a basal rosette of many thick, fleshy oval- or spoon-shaped leaves up to 4 inches (10 cm) long.
-The Latin “cotyledon”, meaning “small cup”, refers to the shape of the leaves.
-From spring to summer, the inflorescence arises on one or more stems up to 12 inches (30 cm) tall, each stem bearing an array of up to 50 flowers.
-Near the flowers are small, pointed bracts tipped with resin glands.
-The flower has 7 to 13 petals, each about 0.6 inch (1.5 cm) long.
-The petals may be pale pink with darker veining, whitish with pinkish orange striping, or solid orange to yellow.
+Lewisia cotyledon is an evergreen perennial that grows from a thick taproot and caudex unit.
+It produces a basal rosette of many thick, fleshy oval- or spoon-shaped, up to 4 inches (10 cm) long leaves.
+The Latin "cotyledon," meaning "small cup," refers to the shape of the leaves.
+From spring to summer, the inflorescence arises on one or more up to 12 inches (30 cm) tall stems, each stem bearing an array of up to 50 flowers.
+Near the flowers are small pointed bracts tipped with resin glands.
+The flower has 7 to 13 petals, each about 0.6 inches (1.5 cm) long.
+The petals may be pale pink with darker veining, whitish with pinkish-orange striping, or solid orange to yellow.